 The most complex output is generated by any of the TCP based services.
 Its protocol data includes TCP flags (S=SYN, P=PSH, F=FIN), the first:last sequence number, the ack flag, and the acknowledged sequence number.
 The output for some protocols includes application information.
 For example, output for a DNS lookup shows the requested DNS record and the server’s response.

 Tcpdump should already be installed in Linux.
 To run tcpdump you must have administrative privileges on the machine.
 That is, you must be logged on as root.

-Commonly used Qualifier Expressions:
+Commonly used Qualifier E10ressions: